-A federal court in Australia recently issued a ruling that would affect how small businesses can avail of the new capital gains tax (CGT) concessions.
+A federal court in Australia recently issued a ruling that would affect how small businesses can avail of the new capital gains tax or CGT concession.

-The business owner used an adjacent property as a shed to house tools and equipment he uses in his bricklaying business.
-When the owner sold the property, he claimed CGT concessions saying that the property was used for his business.
+The business owner used an adjacent property as a shed to house tools and equipment.
+The business owner uses the tools and equipment in his bricklaying business.
+When the owner sold the property, he claimed CGT concessions.
+His reason was that he used the property for his business.

-In 2018, the Australian government passed a law giving small businesses enterprise (SME) four types of concessions whenever they gain from the sale of an asset that was used in the small business.
+In 2018, the Australian government passed a law giving small businesses enterprise (SME) four types of concessions for gains.
+The gains, however, have to come from the sale of an asset that was used in a small business.

-The tax concessions apply to SMEs with an aggregated turnover of less than $2 million and who have net assets of no more than $6 million.
+The tax concessions apply to SMEs with an aggregated turnover of less than $2 million.
+Additionally, the concessions apply to those who have net assets of no more than $6 million.
 The government passed the law on the concessions to encourage more people to go the entrepreneurial route.
 The government also want to discourage non-SMEs from using the tax breaks by putting in place a stricter test as to who qualifies.

 The four concessions are:

-The ATO defines “active asset” as property used in carrying out a business or an intangible asset connected with a business.
-The asset must have been an “active asset” for at least 7.5 years during the test period if you have owned the asset for more than 15 years.
-If you own the asset for 15 years or less, the asset must have been an “active asset” for at least half of the test period.
+The ATO defines “active asset” as property used in carrying out a business.
+Moreover, the ATO defines “active asset” as an intangible asset connected with a business.
+Further, if the owner has owned the asset for more than 15 years, the asset must have been an “active asset” for at least 7.5 years during the test period.

 The test period begins at the time you acquired the property and ends at the earlier of the CGT event.
 The test period can also end at the time the business ceased if the business stopped operated in the 12 months before the CGT event.

 The Queensland case involved a taxpayer who was in the business of building, bricklaying, and paving.
-The business was a family business run by a trust.
-The property that was sold was adjacent to the family home.
+A trust ran the family business.
+The taxpayer sold the subject property that was adjacent to the family home.

-The adjacent property was used to house two sheds for the tools and equipment.
-Oftentimes, preparatory work was done at the adjacent property.
-Work vehicles and trailers for the business were also parked in the adjacent property.
+The taxpayer claimed the CGT concessions because he used the adjacent property to house two sheds for the tools and equipment.
+Oftentimes, the taxpayer does preparatory work at the adjacent property.
+Moreover, the taxpayer parks work vehicles and trailers for the business in the adjacent property.

 The federal court in Queensland ruled that the taxpayer is not qualified for the CGT concession because the property sold did not pass the “active asset” test.